Android Central Verdict

 This vacuum also does a great job of cleaning up after my pets.
 The powerful suction pulls in gobs of fur, kitty litter, fine dust, and dry pet food while making the rounds.
 It really helps keep my floors looking clean and tidy.
 I can even command it to clean up after my pets by talking to a voice assistant like Google Assistant or Amazon Alexa in moments when my hands are full.
 While impressive, these are just the normal features you should expect from a Roborock.
 The S6 MaxV has a few other features up its sleeve that make it stand out from other vacuums in the Roborock line.

 Object identification Avoids obstacles and learns from mistakes

 The thing that sets the Roborock S6 MaxV apart from the other Roborocks (and actually apart from most other robot vacuums out there) is the fact that it has a dual camera and uses Reactive AI.
-This allows the vacuum to recognize specific objects and avoid them during cleaning.
+The only vacuum to rival it is the Deebot OZMO T8 AIVI, which also uses a camera for object recognition.
+The cameras allow the S6 MaxV vacuum to recognize specific objects and avoid them during cleaning.
 For example, when I tell it to clean my house, it recognizes the shoes that I place under my bed, the scale in the bathroom floor, and even the power strip that I have in my living room.
 It knows to avoid these things and even marks the map to let me know where it identified an obstacle.

 While I'm on the subject of maps, the S6 MaxV can remember up to four maps, which means that if you have a multi-level home you won't have to erase one map in order for it to remember another.
 I have an upstairs and downstairs, so it's nice that the unit can operate effectively no matter which floor I place it on.
 Additionally, I can drop a pin somewhere on a map of my house and the unit will head directly to that spot and start cleaning.
 It's super convenient.